Claracinus0Manaricanus/F-S/README.md

 # F-S
-this a basic server client model used for sending or receiving from/to server
+This a basic server client model used for sending or receiving from/to server.

+//plans
+better tui
+multiple transfers